bridgecommand/bc-world/GMRT_OSM_Importer/Readme.md

 to add buoys and other aids to navigation.
 This is currently in an early stage of development, and imports lateral and cardinal buoys, lateral and special posts, and mooring buoys.
+Importing navigation lights is currently in the early stages of development.
 The OpenStreetMap for the relevant area is downloaded automatically.
 If importing this data is not required, it can be disabled by changing the `use_osm_map` variable.